nightwatchjs/nightwatch-docs/guide/mobile-app-testing/assertions.md

 ---
 title: Assertions for native mobile app tests
-description:  Introduction to assertions for native mobile apps
+description:  How to write assertions when testing native mobile apps.
 summary_image: https://nightwatchjs.org/img/banner.png
 ---

-<div class="page-header"><h2>Introduction to assertions for native mobile apps test</h2></div>
+<div class="page-header"><h2>Write assertions for native mobile apps tests</h2></div>

 ### Overview

-The goal of any automated test would be to write assertions and ensure that the logic is working.
+The goal of any automated test is to write assertions and ensure that the logic is working.
 In Nightwatch there are 2 ways in which assertions can be done
 - app.assert.command(params)
 - expects